 The Indian Partnership Act, 1932, Section 4, defined partnership as “the relation between persons who have agreed to share the profits of business carried on by all or any of them acting for all”.
 The persons who own the partnership business are individually called ‘partners’ and collectively they are called as ‘firm’ or ‘partnership firm’.
 The name under which partnership business is carried on is called ‘Firm Name’.
 It is one of the most popular forms of entities through which business is carried on by the people in India.

-A partnership firm may be established by way of an oral contract or a written contract.
+A partnership firm may be established by way of oral contract or a written contract.
 However, it is always advisable to form a written contract and the same should be registered with the registrar.

-Since the partners of the firm are contributing to the common pool of resources, thus they have higher pool of capital available at their disposal that can be used to expand business operations.
+Since the partners of the firm are contributing to the common pool of resources, thus they have higher pool of capital available at their disposal that can be used to expand their business operations.

 The partners can easily expand their capital base or change the profit sharing ratio or any other clause of partnership agreement, without much of legal hassle.